China surveillance ships enter waters near disputed islands

 The ship patrols were intended to exercise China’s “administrative jurisdiction” over the islands, it said.

+“Following the relevant laws of the People’s Republic of China, (the ships) again carried out a regular rights defense patrol in our territorial waters around the Diaoyu islands.”

-The Japanese Coast Guard ordered the Chinese ships to move out of the area, but received no response, a coast guard official said.
+The Japanese Coast Guard ordered the Chinese ships to move out of the area, but received no response, an official said.

+Besides the two marine surveillance ships, there were nine Chinese fishery patrol ships near the islands as of 7:00 a.m.
+(2200 GMT on Sunday), but they were outside what Japan calls its territorial waters, the Coast Guard said.

 The islets are located near rich fishing grounds and potentially huge gas reserves.